Ganome/BCS/homework-completed/Unit-16/README.md

  Answer: 65.61.137.64 - 65.61.137.127 OR 65.61.137.64/26

-  3. What is the company they use to store their infrastructure :
+  3. What is the company they use to store their infrastructure:

  Answer:www.rackspace.com